ColombiaTransit/gtfs-medellin-colectivos/README.md

    `scrape_sotrames.py` dumps both lists in document order for a human to match up by eye against the live page, then transcribe into `data/operators.yml`.
-4. **Running-time placeholder.** `build_gtfs.py` currently derives each trip's total running time from route length ÷ an assumed 18 km/h, since we don't have real timing data between stops.
-This is fine for headway correctness but the intermediate stop-time estimates will be rough.
+4. **Running-time placeholder.** Stops within a trip are spaced evenly across a placeholder total running time (route length ÷ an assumed 18 km/h), since we don't have real timing data between stops.
+This is fine for headway correctness (that's what `frequencies.txt` controls) but the individual `stop_times.txt` clock times are rough.
 Consider running the same `pfaedle` map-matching step the Metro pipeline uses if you want geometry cleaned up against OSM roads too — the `medellin.osm.pbf` release from `gtfs-medellin`'s `update-medellin-osm.yml` can be reused directly instead of duplicating that workflow here.
+5. **Two directions per route ≠ one config entry.** `ruta` values like `C3-004P` and `C3-004B` are separate directional itineraries of the same logical line — each needs its own `data/operators.yml` entry (they'll usually share the same headway/hours, just different `route_id`s and shapes).

 ## Setup